Ayut0/ts-workout-library/README.md

 ## Description

 I'd been hitting the gym for couple of years and looking for a platform to search several workouts at once.
-I decided to build this app for everyone who wants to know "how to do workout", "what kind of workout".
+I decided to build this app for everyone who wants to know "How to do workout", "What kind of workout I can do".

 This app "Workout Library" provides you more than 1,300 workouts based on keywords, body part that you want to build and equipments.